JakubTabor/Data_augmentation_imbalance_data/README.md

 # Another technique of balancing your dataset is SMOTE
 * With this technique we are gonna create synthetic sample from our minority class
+* We create number of synthetic samples to the number of bigger class (5163)